cbonoz/identity23/README.md

 * <b>Lens Protocol</b>: At its core, Blockreach works off Lens profiles to pull business pre-existing profile and reputation information (with recent activity) automatically.
 Using Lens enables landing pages without recreating information or social reputation from scratch.

-* <b>ZkSync Paymasters and L2 Contracts</b>: Manages ontract transactions and auditable trail for all activities on the app.
-A master smart contract is deployethat manages metadata and the verifiable statuses for each business or entity on the platform.
+* <b>ZkSync Paymasters and L2 Contracts</b>: Manages contract peer to peer transactions and auditable trail for all activities on the app.
+A master smart contract is deployed that manages metadata and the verifiable statuses for each business or entity on the platform.
 Payments and peer to peer outreach are also mediated through this contract between visitors to the app and the profile page account owners.

  <p>Note this project is a hackathon prototype and would require additional work to be mainnet ready.</p>